Hamedblue1381/Hamedblue1381/README.md

 <!--
 **Hamedblue1381/Hamedblue1381** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- 🤔 I’m looking for help with how to make pc based oscilloscope via avr Here are some ideas to get you started:

 - 🔭 I’m currently working on Araamshoo-frontend